Ahrengot/timeout/readme.md

 ```

 ### However there are more options
-Unlike the default setTimeout, this timeout method also allows you to change context and arguments for the callback.
+Unlike `window.setTimeout`, you can also set the context and arguments for the callback.

 `timeout( callback, delay = 1000, args = [], context = this );`